 - Isolate the electricity supply before carrying out any thorough cleaning.
 Allow the cooker to cool. - The cooker should be kept clean at all times as a build up in fats and other food stuff could result in a fire. - Clean only the parts listed in this guide. - Clean with caution.
 If a wet sponge or cloth is used to wipe spills on a hot surface, be careful to avoid steam burns.
-Some cleaners can produce noxious fumes if applied to a hot surface. - NEVER use paint solvents, washing soda, caustic cleaners, biological powders, bleach, chlorine based bleach cleaners, coarse abrasives or salt. - DO NOT mix different cleaning products they may react together with hazardous results. - All parts of the cooker can be cleaned with hot soapy water. - Take care that no water seeps into the appliance. - Before you remove any of the grill parts for cleaning, make sure that they are cool or use oven gloves. - DO NOT use any abrasive substances on the grill and grill parts. - DO NOT put the side runners in a dishwasher. - DO NOT put the burner heads in a dishwasher. - DO NOT put the griddle in a dishwasher. - NEVER use caustic or abrasive cleaners as these will damage the surface. - DO NOT use steel wool, oven cleaning pads or any other materials that will scratch the surface. - NEVER store flammable materials in the drawer.
+Some cleaners can produce noxious fumes if applied to a hot surface. - NEVER use paint solvents, washing soda, caustic cleaners, biological powders, bleach, chlorine based bleach cleaners, coarse abrasives or salt.

+- DO NOT mix different cleaning products they may react together with hazardous results. - All parts of the cooker can be cleaned with hot soapy water. - Take care that no water seeps into the appliance. - Before you remove any of the grill parts for cleaning, make sure that they are cool or use oven gloves. - DO NOT use any abrasive substances on the grill and grill parts. - DO NOT put the side runners in a dishwasher. - DO NOT put the burner heads in a dishwasher. - DO NOT put the griddle in a dishwasher. - NEVER use caustic or abrasive cleaners as these will damage the surface. - DO NOT use steel wool, oven cleaning pads or any other materials that will scratch the surface. - NEVER store flammable materials in the drawer.
 This includes paper, plastic and cloth items, such as cookbooks, plastic ware and towels, as well as flammable liquids. - DO NOT store explosives, such as aerosol cans, on or near the appliance. - DO NOT use steel wool, oven cleaning pads, or any other materials that will scratch the surface. - DO NOT attempt to disassemble or clean around any burner while another burner is on, otherwise an electric shock could result.

-2. Cooker Overview
+2. Cooker overview

-Your 90 induction cooker (Fig. 2.1) has the following features:
+Your 110 induction cooker (Fig. 2.1) has the following features:

 - A. 5 induction cooking zones

 - B. Control panel

-- C. A separate grill or glide-out grill (depending on model)
+- C. A Glide-out Grill[TM]

-- D. Main programmable fan or multifunction oven (depending on model)
+- D. Programmable fan oven

-- E. Tall fan oven
+- E. Slow cook oven

+- F. Fan oven